Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 Plain-English comparisons

-We surface the details that commonly trip people up: standing charges, exit fees and contract terms.
+We surface the details that commonly trip people up: standing charges, exit fees and exactly how the “fall” works.

 Switching support